kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

     environment: AzurePublicCloud
 ```

-- `credentialSecret` : `required`.
+- `credentialSecret` : `Required`.
 Specifies the k8s secret name containing azure credentials.
+The `data` field of the mentioned k8s secret can have the following key-value pairs.

-  - `subscription-id` : `required`.
+  - `subscription-id` : `Required`.
 Specifies the subscription id for the Azure Active Directory.

-  - `tenant-id` : `required`.
+  - `tenant-id` : `Required`.
 Specifies the tenant id for the Azure Active Directory.

-  - `client-id` : `optional`.
+  - `client-id` : `Optional`.
 Specifies the OAuth2 client id to connect to Azure.

-  - `client-secret` : `optional`.
+  - `client-secret` : `Optional`.
 Specifies the OAuth2 client secret to connect to Azure.

-  The `data` field of the mentioned k8s secret can have the following key-value pairs.

   ```yaml
   data: